- Working hours

 As full-time, temporary employees, ISAs are entitled to two days sick leave with pay per four month work term.
 Beyond this time, ISAs may be granted unpaid leave.
 Extended periods of absence must be discussed with your IS coordinator and a doctor's certificate may be requested.
 ISAs are also paid 4% holiday pay on their final cheque.
 More information on payment policies is available on the secretariat website.

-Whether you are a new or returning ISA, you are to report to Shoshannah Holdom (MC 4014), the CS Undergraduate Studies Coordinator, with regards to processing your pay information.
+Whether you are a new or returning ISA, you are to report to the CS Undergraduate Studies Administrative Coordinator, with regards to processing your pay information.
 Your S.I.N. number and OHIP information will be needed to fill in your Ontario Personal Tax Credit forms as well as a blank voided cheque with your bank information will be required to arrange automatic deposit of your salary at month-end.

-For new TAs please see Paula Zister in the CS Grad Office (DC 2599A) regarding payroll sign-up and Social Insurance Number applications.
+For new TAs please contact the CS Graduate Coordinator regarding payroll sign-up and Social Insurance Number applications.
 Returning IAs/TAs who were on payroll the previous term do not need to sign up again.
 IA/TA salaries conform to Faculty of Math standards.

 Pay is deposited automatically in your bank account on the last Friday of each month.
 You can check your pay online.
-If IAs/TAs experience difficulty getting paid, contact the Grad Coordinator.
-If ISAs are experiencing difficulty, contact the Undergraduate Studies Assistant.
+If IAs/TAs experience difficulty getting paid, contact the CS Graduate Coordinator.
+If ISAs are experiencing difficulty, contact the CS Undergraduate Studies Administrative Coordinator.